Nuclear power in France

 Électricité de France (EDF) – the country's main electricity generation and distribution company – manages the country's 56 power reactors.
-EDF is substantially owned by the French Government, with around 85% shares in government hands.
+EDF is fully owned by the French government.

-Nuclear power was introduced in large quantities in France following the 1973 oil crisis according to the Messmer plan.
+Nuclear power was introduced in large quantities in France following the 1973 oil crisis according to the Messmer plan named for then prime minister Pierre Messmer.
 This was based on projections that large amounts of electric power would be required.
-In the end too much nuclear power capacity was installed, and this has led to relatively low production, load following, and high electricity exports.
+Hindsight showed that too much nuclear power capacity was installed, and this led to relatively low production – a low average load factor of 61% by 1988 due to load following generation, and high electricity exports.
 France exported 38 TWh of electricity to its neighbours in 2017.
-However, the country still becomes a net importer of electricity when demand exceeds supply, such as in cases of very inclement weather, like in February 2012 when "Germany powers France in cold despite nuclear u-turn" as "France heavily relies on electric heating", which "means that during cold snaps, French electricity demand goes through the roof, forcing the country to import".
+However, the country still becomes a net importer of electricity when demand exceeds supply, such as in cases of very inclement weather, as in February 2012 when a cold snap, combined with French reliance on electric heating, led it to import large amounts of electricity from Germany.

+As of December 2023, according to data from Ember and the Energy Institute as processed by Our World in Data, France generates roughly two-thirds of its electricity from nuclear power, well above the global average of just under 10%.
+This heavy reliance on nuclear energy allows France to have one of the lowest carbon dioxide emissions per unit of electricity in the world at 85 grams of CO2 per kilowatt-hour, compared to the global average of 438 grams.